PORCELAIN PLATES.NET

 city appears to have begun issuing porcelain vehicle licenses sometime prior to

 1925.
 A single undated plate is the earliest known example.
-In 1926, the city
+This issue appears

 license plate formats ever conceived of.
 From 1925-26 through 1930-31, the city